orangy/gamebuilder-plus/tools/worldgen/README.md

 <a id="installation"></a>
 ## Installation / usage

-Go and download the .NET SDK <a href="https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/install">from this page</a>.
+Go and download the .NET SDK <a href="https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/install">from this page</a>. (_Be sure to choose the OS you are on from the list to the left of the purple button!_)

 ![download net sdk](../../assets/worldgen/download_dotnet_sdk.png)